hellosmallkat/CSC_305_final_project/CONDUCT.md

 Based on availability, current workload, skill set, interest, and deadlines.
-Decisions will be made at the weekly meetings with deadlines being determined based on realistic expectations and try to have them due the Thursday before the meeting
+Decisions will be made at the weekly meetings with deadlines being determined based on realistic expectations and try to have them due the Thursday before the meeting.

 ## Participation
 Information will be shared through Discord and the project board will keep track of who is doing what.